SB-796

 Plain Language

-Within 15 days of learning that a user suffered a covered harm (death, suicide attempt, self-harm requiring medical attention, psychiatric emergency, or serious physical injury) connected to one of its chatbots, a covered entity must submit a confidential report to the Attorney General.
-The report must include the date of knowledge, date of incident if known, a description of what happened and why the operator believes it is connected to the chatbot, and the operator's response actions.
+Covered entities must report covered incidents to the Attorney General within 15 days of obtaining knowledge.
+A covered incident is one where a user suffered death, a suicide attempt, self-harm requiring medical attention, a psychiatric emergency requiring urgent medical treatment, or serious physical injury requiring medical attention arising from chatbot interactions.
+The report must include dates, a description of the incident and its connection to the chatbot, and any responsive actions taken.
 A supplemental report may be filed within 60 days to update or correct information.
-Reports are confidential, though the Attorney General may publish aggregate statistics that do not identify users or disclose trade secrets.
+All reports are confidential, though the Attorney General may publish aggregate statistics that do not identify individual users or disclose trade secrets.

 Statutory Text